JamesLinus/HackMyCore/CONTRIBUTING.md

 ## Code

-1. Fork the HackMyAPI and/or HackMyResume repositories to your account.
+1. Fork the HackMyCore and/or HackMyResume repositories to your account.

 2. Clone your fork of the repository.